MEET THE EXECUTIVE COMMITTEE

 Lee is a PhD student at the University of British Columbia, where they are researching how gender norms operate in schools.
 Specifically, Lee is interested in the workplace and professional training experiences of trans and gender nonconforming educators.
 Lee completed their own teacher education at York University in Toronto.

-Kate Reid has been a professional folk singer-songwriter and touring artist for over a decade, and is a PhD candidate in the department of Curriculum, Teaching, and Learning at the Ontario Institute for Studies in Education (OISE), University of Toronto.
+Dr. Kate Reid has been a professional folk singer-songwriter and touring artist for over a decade.
 Kate teaches oral presentation skills at the University of Toronto Graduate Centre for Academic Communication, and is an artist-researcher on the LGBTQ Families Speak Out project, where she composes and performs music for a multi-media verbatim theatre production called, Out at School.
-Kate's doctoral research investigates how queer folk songs do gender and sexuality education in public school classrooms.
+Kate's doctoral research investigated how queer folk songs do gender and sexuality education in public school classrooms.

 LINDSAY CAVANAUGH (SHE/HER)